ojaskandy/lumina/README.md

 # Voice Navigation System

-A Python script that listens for keyboard input, records speech, converts it to text, and matches keywords with YOLO object classes for navigation commands.
+A Python script that listens for keyboard input, records speech, converts it to text, and matches keywords with MobileNet object classes for navigation commands.

 ## Features

 - 🎮 Press 'm' key to activate voice recognition
 - 🎤 Records speech and converts to text using Google Speech Recognition
-- 🔍 Extracts keywords from speech and matches them to YOLO classes
+- 🔍 Extracts keywords from speech and matches them to MobileNet classes
 - ✅ Provides acknowledgment when objects are detected
 - 🔄 Supports fuzzy matching for similar words